 As per the document called ‘A Brief Introduction of Jhimruk Hydroelectric and Rural Electrification Project”, the design discharge is 7 m3/s.
-However, the information about the percentile exceedance is which not known. available for of 7 m3/s is 56.25 % flow exceedance indicated15
+However, the information about the percentile exceedance is not known.
+Now, the discharge of 7 m3/s is 56.25 % flow exceedance as indicated in Figure 1-5.